-Planet First Foundation, founded in 2019, is a non-partisan foundation and think tank driven to create solutions to the dominant causes of adverse climate change.
+Planet First Foundation, founded in 2019, is a non-partisan non-profit foundation and think tank driven to create solutions to the dominant causes of adverse climate change.

 The result of human actions is the emission of greenhouse gases that contribute to climate change.